Gioant/Calculator/ReadMe.md

+## Demo

+You can try out the calculator by visiting [Here](https://gioant.github.io/odin-Calculator/).

 # Calculator with Keyboard and Mobile Support

 This is a simple calculator project created with Javascript, CSS, and HTML.
 It has keyboard support for desktop users and is responsive for mobile users.